Home Cocktails Ordinary Drink Loch Lomond

 Loch Lomond Variations

-Loch Lomond Sour This variation adds fresh lemon juice to create a tart and refreshing twist on the original.
-Swap: Add 3/4 oz fresh lemon juice
+Loch Lomond Sour This variation adds fresh lemon juice to create a tangy twist on the original recipe.
+Swap: Add 3/4 oz fresh lemon juice and reduce Drambuie to 1/4 oz.

-Smoky Loch Lomond In this version, a peaty Scotch is used to impart a smoky flavor that contrasts beautifully with the sweetness of Drambuie.
-Swap: Use a peaty Scotch instead of regular Scotch
+Smoky Loch Lomond By using a peated Scotch, this variation introduces a smoky flavor that contrasts with the sweetness of Drambuie.
+Swap: Substitute regular Scotch with a peated Scotch whisky.

 Pairs Well With